ward04-sudo/ward04-sudo/README.md

-👋 Hey there!
-I'm Howard | Rust Developer 🦀
+👋 Hey there! am a Rust Developer 🦀

 🔹 Passionate Rust Developer specialized in systems programming, blockchain, and cybersecurity.
 🔹 I build safe, fast, and reliable software** with zero-cost abstractions and high-performance code.